jlevy/og-equity-compensation/README.md

 We’ve now seen how hard it is to estimate the value of equity in private companies, because often stock can’t be sold.

-- 🚧 So this is actually not currently in the preceding section.
+🚧 Structure: So this is actually not currently in the preceding section.
 Why and how does whether stock can be sold affect its value at all?

 Understanding equity is more complex than knowing its “true value” at a single point in time.
 The intention of giving shareholders equity is to grow the company—it’s about the